goshacmd/ampersand_x/README.md

 You'd use &X in places where you need a simple proc, but are too lazy to type `{ |some_object| some_object.property.another > 42 }` yourself.

+There is `&:method_name`, but it wouldn't work with method chains and arguments to each one. &X tries to fill the gap here.

 ```ruby
 Person = Stuct.new(:first, :age)